kolan72/PoliNorError/README.md

 Note the methods `PolicyDelegateCollection....ForAll(commonDelegate)` of `PolicyCollection` and `PolicyDelegateCollection`  classes set the common delegate only for items that have already been added to the collection, not for items that will be added later.

 For very large retry count memory-related error may occur.
-You can set "n-Time infinite" handling by creating `PolicyDelegateCollection` from `RetryPolicy` with max no-error retry count defined by experiment:
+You can set "n-times infinite" handling by creating `PolicyDelegateCollection` from `RetryPolicy` with max no-error retry count defined by experiment:

 ```csharp
 var result = await PolicyDelegateCollection